Boy, 6, dies of heart attack; collapsed during team pictures

 WTVC-TV reports Brantley Chandler died Thursday, hours after suffering a heart attack.
 Brantley's mother Meghan Bryson says he was with the other Rock Spring Mustangs getting ready for the team picture when he collapsed.

 Bryson says Brantley was born with hypoplastic left heart syndrome.
-The Centers for Disease Control and Prevention says estimates are that each year about 960 babies in the country are born with the heart defect, which affects normal blood flow.
+The Centers for Disease Control and Prevention says an estimated 960 babies in the U.S. are born each year with the heart defect, which affects normal blood flow.

-Brantley's obituary says the first grader lived in Chickamauga and was the Mustangs' catcher.
+Brantley's obituary says the first-grader was the Mustangs' catcher and lived in the northern Georgia town of Chickamauga.